mecid/mecid.github.io/_posts/2020-03-11-alignment-guides-in-swiftui.md

 *ZStack* uses *Alignment* enum, which is the combination of *HorizontalAlignment* and *VerticalAlignment* enums.

 #### Overriding alignment guides
 *SwiftUI* allows us to override standard alignments by using the *alignmentGuide* modifier.
 For example, we might need to align the bottom of *Image* and *Text* views in a horizontal stack.
-We can face the problem when them image has some spacing inside a bitmap, and it looks not aligned very well.
+We can face the problem when the image has some spacing inside a bitmap, and it looks not aligned very well.
 This is a perfect case for overriding an alignment guide.

 ```swift
 struct ContentView: View {